 - 3. Other stories.
 A general minimum fenestration requirement applies to all other stories visible from any street.
 The fenestration is measured from top of the finished floor to the top of the finished floor above.
-When there is no floor above, upperstory fenestration is measured from the top of the finished floor to the top of the wall plate. - 4.
+When there is no floor above, upperstory fenestration is measured from the top of the finished floor to the top of the generation is measured from the top of the finished floor to the top of the generation is measured from the top of the finished floor to the top of the generation is measured floor to the generatio - 4.
 Arcades, galleries, courtyards.
 Ground story windows shall be located on the interior façade of any arcade or gallery.
 Ground story windows shall continue around a minimum of 60 percent of courtyard façades.